kpage0910/NoteTube/README.md

 3. System extracts the video transcript using yt-dlp
 4. System sends the transcript to OpenAI with an intent-specific prompt
 5. User receives formatted notes tailored to their selected intent
-6. User can download the notes as a text file
+6. User can copy the notes to clipboard for use in any application

 That's the entire loop.
 No accounts, no databases, no extra features.